11 Microsoft Access Alternatives for 2025

 For instance, integrations with other packages like BigQuery and App Engine, as well as a huge range of customization options through a dedicated plug-ins marketplace.

 However, we still have some of the limitations that we’d see with any other spreadsheet tool compared to a formal database.
-This includes the likes of less advanced security measures, high potential for human error, and overall poor scalability.
+This includes the likes of less advanced security measures, high potential for human error, and comparatively poor scalability.

 Airtable